NHSDigital/bcss-playwright/README.md

 This creates a folder called .venv that contains a clean Python environment just for this project.

-If you get an error like 'python not found', try using python3 instead:
+If you get an error like 'Python not found', try using Python3 instead:

 `python3 -m venv .venv`

-#### Next Activate the virtual environment
+##### Next Activate the virtual environment

 This step tells your terminal to use the Python version and packages inside .venv.